ronronan/auth-management-poc/README.md

-# POC (Proof of concept) on authentication management with Keycloak API
+# POC on authentication management with Keycloak API

 ## Requirements